virladee/book/docs/Curricula.md

 </details>

-# Uses of Virtual Labs in Engineering Curricula

 ## Design of workshops

 A Virtual Lab Workshop is a 5-day event attended by mixed groups of participants including lab managers, teachers, university students, and experts.